 In part 15 of the original series, just as the Wolfriders and Leetah are about to be slaughtered by Guttlekraw's trolls, they are rescued by the Go-Backs and (big spoiler): Rayek.
 All except One-Eye, who's killed before they arrive.
 Here's the scene, if all the spoiler tags haven't put you off.

-In the climatic battle at the end of the book, Rayek and the Holt Trolls charge in just as the Wolfriders and the Go-Backs were about to be beaten.
+In the climactic battle at the end of the book, Rayek and the Holt Trolls charge in just as the Wolfriders and the Go-Backs were about to be beaten.
 It is lampshaded with Rayek complaining to Cutter that if he had sent Petalwing the Preserver back to guide them, they could have arrived much sooner.

 Y: The Last Man.
 Natalya and Ciba arrive just in time to stop one of Alter's mooks from kidnapping Beth Junior.
 Genre Savvy Hero even quips: "Natalya; always with the last minute Han Solo."